-The Illinois State Treasurer's Office ("Treasurer's Office") serves as trustee and administers the investment of state, local, and individual monies.
-For equity holdings, the Treasurer's Office maintains the right to vote by proxy on ballots and proposals presented at corporate annual meetings.
+The Office of the Illinois State Treasurer ("Illinois Treasurer") serves as trustee and administers the investment of state, local, and individual monies.
+For equity holdings, the Illinois Treasurer maintains the right to vote by proxy on ballots and proposals presented at corporate annual meetings.

-These Proxy Voting Guidelines ("Guidelines") have been approved and adopted by the Illinois State Treasurer's Office ("Treasurer's Office") for proxy voting on issues pertaining to corporate governance and financial performance.
-These Guidelines provide the framework for the proxy votes wherein the Treasurer's Office is eligible to cast a ballot.
+These Proxy Voting Guidelines ("Guidelines") have been approved and adopted by the Illinois Treasurer for proxy voting on issues pertaining to corporate governance and financial performance.
+These Guidelines provide the framework for the proxy votes wherein the Illinois Treasurer is eligible to cast a ballot.

-The Guidelines are based on what the Treasurer's Office, through thorough evaluation and in consultation with Segal Marco Advisors, its corporate governance consultant, view as best practices in corporate governance and investment stewardship.
-Ultimately, the Treasurer's Office seeks to invest all funds under its control in a manner that provides the highest risk-adjusted return and promotes preservation of capital for beneficiaries using authorized instruments.
-To achieve this objective, the Treasurer's Office has a responsibility to vote by proxy on ballots and proposals that may have a prospective material and relevant financial impact on safety or performance of its investments.
+The Guidelines are based on what the Illinois Treasurer, through thorough evaluation and in consultation with Segal Marco Advisors, its corporate governance consultant, view as best practices in corporate governance and investment stewardship.

+Ultimately, the Illinois Treasurer seeks to invest all funds under its control in a manner that provides the highest risk-adjusted return and promotes preservation of capital for beneficiaries using authorized instruments.
+To achieve this objective, the Illinois Treasurer has a responsibility to vote by proxy on ballots and proposals that may have a prospective material and relevant financial impact on safety or performance of its investments.